geopython/pygeoapi/docs/source/install.rst

 Install
 =======

-pygeoapi is nativally run as a Flask app (the code struct is an API and Flask is used as a wrapper).
+pygeoapi, by default, is natively run as a Flask app (the code struct is an API and Flask is used as a wrapper).
+Optionally it can be run as a Starlette app.

 pygeoapi uses two configuration files: **pygeoapi-config.yml** and **openapi.yml**.
 First configuration contains all the information and setup to run pygeoapi while the second is exclusivally for the openapi.